 Water distribution system

 Treatment plant and facilities

-20, 40 years

 Mains, interceptors and improvements

 Machinery and equipment

-5 - 15 years
+Office furniture and equipment

 Vehicles

-5 - 15 years

-5 - 15 years
+50 years

 Deferred Outflows and Deferred Inflows of Resources

 The Schedule of Net Position reports separate sections for deferred outflows of resources and deferred inflows of resources.
 Deferred outflows of resources, reported after Total Assets, represents a reduction of net position that applies to a future period(s) and will be recognized as an outflow of resources (expense) at that time.
 Deferred inflows of resources, reported after Total Liabilities, represents an acquisition of net position that applies to a future period(s) and will be recognized as an inflow of resources (revenue) at that time.